shivansh/shivansh.github.io/_posts/2018-09-14-Experimenting-with-the-memory-allocator.md

 TODO: insert speed-time graph here.

-It should be noted that the parameter which affects the performance of the above program is `TOTAL`.
+It should be noted that the parameter which affects the performance of the above program is `BUFSIZE`.
-TODO: can we use a linear regression model to find an optimal value of `TOTAL`?
+TODO: can we use a linear regression model to find an optimal value of `BUFSIZE`?
 It might seem like an overkill, but will be worth it!
 NOTE that there might be a deterministic approach to this as well.